JohnOrthoefer/pws-exporter/README.md

 * `--version` print the build information.
 * `--verbose` print extra logging.
 * `--dump-yaml` print the built-in Yaml.
-* `--publish` *MQTT* sends a copy of the data to an MQTT broker.
+* `--publish=` *MQTT* sends a copy of the data to an MQTT broker.
-* `--topic` *MQTT* specifies the topic to publish to.
+* `--topic=` *MQTT* specifies the topic to publish to.

 ## Notes
 * Self-signed cert.
 The system uses a self-signed cert because the devices just want to speak `https`.
 The IoT gateway does not check the cert.
-You could you [Let's Encrypt](https://letsencrypt.org/)
+You could use [Let's Encrypt](https://letsencrypt.org/)

 ## Todo
-- [X] Add in the filter option
 - [ ] Add in the log option
-- [X] Add in an option for your own config.yaml file
-- [X] Make the station id and password options do what they should
 - [ ] Write detailed directions about how to set this up
-- [X] Add prometheus config
-- [X] Add Dockerfile
-- [X] Add makefile to clean up building
-- [X] Add my Grafana dashboard
-- [X] Reserve an actual prometheus port to run on